 About the author

-Karina has been practicing yoga and meditation regularly for many years and owes her creativity in her everyday work to this practice.
-She studied something to do with media, tried her hand at marketing, events and PR and finally decided to work for herself.
-Today she is part of our TeamShakti and writes content for you to inspire you to live your life more consciously and happily.
+Karina Schönberger has been practicing yoga and meditation regularly for many years and owes her creativity in her everyday work to this practice.
+She studied something to do with media, tried her hand at marketing, events and PR and ultimately decided to work for herself.
+She writes content for you to inspire you to live your life more consciously and happily.